akatua/opencart-extension/README.md

 2) Login to your admin panel and do the following

 	a) Click on Extensions->Payments on the top menu.

-	b) Click on 'Edit' on the row containing Akatua.
+	b) Click on 'Install' on the row containing Akatua, to install extension for the first time.

+	c) Click on 'Edit' to configure the extension.

 	c) Set 'Status' to 'Enabled', and provide your application credentials (Application ID, Application Secret, etc).